-Answer: Contact and give the documents to the Commercial Legal Advisor as soon as possible.
+Answer: Contact and give the documents to the Group Legal team or to the Privacy Team as soon as possible.
 Protecting data privacy is the personal responsibility of each Wates employee.

-20 | Using Company Computer Systems, IT Systems and Telephones
+21 | Using Company Computer Systems, IT Systems and Telephones